-Alternative fuelling stations provide an opportunity to recuperate capital costs and cover operation and maintenance costs.
-It is still anticipated operation and maintenance would require revenue funding for some aspects of the package.
+Some other aspects of the package are also likely to create or increase revenue.
+Alternative fuelling stations and improvement of public transport interchange hubs, along with rail freight terminals provide an opportunity to recuperate capital costs and cover operation and maintenance costs.
+However, it is still anticipated that operation and maintenance would require revenue funding for some aspects of the package.

 Strategic partnerships between relevant parties and asset owners can help spread the burden of costs, particularly for ongoing maintenance and operation.
-Involved parties may include Transport Scotland, Network Rail, local authorities, Regional Transport Partnerships, commercial bodies and private stakeholders.
+Involved partied may include Transport Scotland, Network Rail, local authorities, Regional Transport Partnerships, commercial bodies and private stakeholders.